Pneumatron/construction/README.md

-# Gerber file for the Pneumatron Shield Printed Circuit Board (PCB)
+# Gerber file for the Printed Circuit Board (PCB) of Pneumatron Shield